alpkabac/sukima/README.md

 # Prerequisites

-Is project uses my [Horni API](https://gitlab.com/nolialsea/horni-api) to generate the AI results
+This project uses my [Horni API](https://gitlab.com/nolialsea/horni-api) to generate the AI results
 You have to install and run it in order for simple prompt to work

 # Install